starkfell/100DaysOfIaC/articles/day.74.deploying.private.k8s.clusters.in.azure.part3.md

 ## Things to Consider

+By using an Azure Container Instance, instead of a VM, you can more efficiently control what type of tools you want available on your Container Image through a **Dockerfile** and to customize how the container will be deployed in Azure using the Azure CLI, Azure PowerShell or ARM.

 If you are deploying a Private Kubernetes Cluster into an existing VNet, the Kubernetes API Endpoint IP Address will be something other than 10.255.255.5.

 </br>

 ## Conclusion

-In today's article we deployed a new Private Kubernetes Cluster in Azure using AKS-Engine.
+In today's article we covered how to access the Private Kubernetes Cluster from an Azure Container Instance.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.